NiksPetersons/NiksPetersons/README.md

 A WEB API application with CRUD operations and modular design that manages flights/airports with filtering and search features.

-<a href="https://github.com/NiksPetersons/scooter-rental">Scooter rental</a> 🛴
+<a href="https://github.com/NiksPetersons/ScooterRental">Scooter rental</a> 🛴

-An application for managing a scooter rental service, has the ability to calculate rental fees and yearly/total income reports.
+An API application for managing a scooter rental service, has the ability to calculate rental fees and yearly/total income reports.
 Developed using Test Driven Development principles.

 <a href="https://github.com/NiksPetersons/If-Risk">Insurance company</a> 💰